LumIT-Labs/open-securekos/README.rst

     cd /path/to/open-securekos/live-build
     bash lb

-A .iso image will be built according to your host architectire (if building on an amd64, a 64bit iso will be produced.
+A .iso image will be built according to your host architecture (if building on an amd64, a 64bit iso will be produced.
 An i386 iso will be built on i386 hosts).

 Download a ready-to-use image